-Table 35 lists the failure codes and describes their meanings.
+The following table lists the failure codes and describes their meanings.

-Table 35.
+Table 36.
 Failure codes that are returned by Virtual Machine, Task Failed events

 Failure code Failure description 1 The host cannot be added to a VMM farm because it is already in the VMM farm.
 14 (VMM Agent for ESX, GSX, or Virtual Server only) The virtual machine is already registered with the host.
 15 An error occurred with the operation, but VMM Agent cannot determine the cause of the error.
 60 A power operation timed out because it was not completed in the time that was expected by the virtualization application.
 61 The host that is associated with this virtual machine is out of memory to perform the operation.
 This failure code generally occurs when you try to turn on or resume a virtual machine, which indicates that the host might need more memory to run the virtual machine.
 62 The host that is associated with this virtual machine received a disk-related error.
 This failure code generally occurs when a power operation tries to write to or read from a disk.
 63 (VMM Agent for Virtual Server only) The operation was cancelled by a script that was run from Microsoft Virtual Server.
 64 (VMM Agent for VirtualCenter only) The host to which you are migrating a virtual machine could not be found.
 This failure code generally occurs when an event action plan is created to migrate virtual machines.
 Make sure that the host will be online when the event action plan is applied.
 65 (VMM Agent for VirtualCenter only) The host from which you are migrating a virtual machine could not be found.
 This failure code generally occurs when an event action plan is created to migrate virtual machines.
 Make sure that the host will be online when the event action plan is applied.
 66 (VMM Agent for VirtualCenter only) The host from which you are migrating a virtual machine is not enabled for virtual machine migration.
 Use VMware VirtualCenter to enable VMware VirtualCenter VMotion for the applicable VMware ESX Server host.
 67 (VMM Agent for VirtualCenter only) The host to which you are migrating a virtual machine is not enabled for virtual machine migration.
 Use VMware VirtualCenter to enable VMware VirtualCenter VMotion for the applicable VMware ESX Server host.
 68 (VMM Agent for VirtualCenter only) A virtual machine was not migrated as it was not in the correct state for a migration operation.
 Virtual machines must be turned on or turned off to be migrated.
 This failure code generally occurs when an event action plan is created to migrate virtual machines.
 Make sure that the virtual machine can be turned on or turned off when the event action plan is applied.
+69 (VMM Agent for VirtualCenter only) A virtual machine is not found.
+This failure code generally occurs when an event action plan is created to migrate virtual machines.
+Make sure that the virtual machine will be available when the event action plan is applied.
+85 The VMM farm was not deleted because it contains one or more hosts.

-Table 35.
+Table 36.
 Failure codes that are returned by Virtual Machine, Task Failed events (continued)